The number of PCIe lanes on AMD Ryzen CPUs ranges from 24 on consumer-grade Ryzen 3, 5, 7, and 9 to 128 on workstation-grade Ryzen Threadripper CPUs.

-Here you can see that the PCIe lane count for AMD Threadripper workstation grade CPUs is 64 for non-pro model and 128 for pro models.
+Here you can see that the PCIe lane count for AMD Threadripper workstation-grade CPUs is 64 for non-pro models and 128 for pro models.
 Also, depending upon the series/generation, the PCIe version differs.

-Again, these are specialized processors and do not even share the same AM4 socket as we find in consumer based Ryzen CPUs.
+Again, these are specialized processors and do not share the same AM4 socket we find in consumer-based Ryzen CPUs.

-Just as you would expect, the average desktop CPUs for 1000 and 2000 series Ryze CPUs have 24 lanes and mobile/laptop grade CPUs have 16 PCIe lanes.
+As expected, the average desktop CPUs for 1000 and 2000 series Ryze CPUs have 24 lanes, and mobile/laptop-grade CPUs have 16 PCIe lanes.

 Also Read: How to Check What CPU You Have?

-With AMD desktop based CPUs featuring an integrated graphics card (those with the “G” suffix) may offer fewer than 24 lanes depending upon the series it belongs to.
+AMD desktop-based CPUs featuring an integrated graphics card (those with the “G” suffix) may offer fewer than 24 lanes depending upon the series it belongs to.

 As mentioned earlier, not all PCIe lanes are user accessible.
-Some are dedicated for chipset link, others are dedicated for components like M.2 slot.
+Some are dedicated to chipset links; others are reserved for components like M.2 slot.

 It is essential to take note of the PCIe generation the CPU supports since every consecutive PCIe generation doubles the speed of the previous generation.
 A PCIe v4.0 lane is superior to a PCIe 3.0 lane.